eme64/blog/_posts/2026-03-24-VectorAPI-control-flow.md

 vectors are available.
 [We are currently considering solutions to these issues](https://bugs.openjdk.org/browse/JDK-8378373).

+For all of the slow cases, we can see that performance is sensitive to the branch probability (i.e. how many elements we keep).
+This is because the fallback implementation in the Vector API simulates all the vector operations with scalar operations, and uses control-flow to do so (e.g. for `compress` and masked store operation).

 Below, we focus on only the fast cases:

 <img width="700" alt="filter performance fast" src="https://github.com/user-attachments/assets/2334f3b8-dff6-40d9-b289-9b5b4c022a3d" />

+All implementations are sensitive to the branch probability - except for the Vector API implementation (`v1`) that uses `compress`: all operations are executed unconditionally, so performance is constant across all branch probabilities.

 TODO